gremble0/nonstdlib/README.md

 # nonstdlib
-This project consists of several modules containing various useful utilities for C such as stacks, hashtables, lists and arrays.
+This project consists of several modules containing various useful utilities for C such as stacks, hashtables, a nicer version of strings, lists/dynamic arrays and arrays.

 ## Note on portability
 Because this project is mostly for fun I have not put any significant effort into maintaining portability to other platforms or compilers.
 Even though there shouldn't be anything major that is platform/compiler specific, the only way i can guarantee the library to work is to run it on linux with the clang compiler.

 ## Usage
+**If you want to use this library I would not recommend regularly updating it as I regularly push breaking changes**.
 To use the library copy it into your project however you want (as a git submodule or cloning directly).
 Then go into nonstdlib/src and run make:
 ```sh
 git clone git@github.com:gremble0/nonstdlib.git
 cd nonstdlib/src